 A long-term loan from Cirsa to Nortia is outstanding.
 This loan bears interest at a rate of 8.75% per annum and matures on December 31, 2017.
 In connection with our acquisition of a majority interest in the Winner Group, we acquired a 9% ownership interest from Nortia for a total consideration of \$10 million.
 This amount was deducted from the intercompany loan between Nortia and Cirsa, and did not involve any cash payment.
 On July 12, 2013, we acquired a majority interest in seven small Spanish slot route operator companies that were formerly part of the Opesa group (the "Acquired Group") for total cash consideration of €17.1 million, from Nortia.
 The minority interest in the Acquired Group not acquired will continue to be held by independent local partners in Spain.
-On September 30, 2013, Nortia made a voluntary cash prepayment of £12.0 million on the outstanding intercompany loan.
-As of December 31, 2013, the aggregate amount of this loan was £31.4 million.
+On September 30, 2013, Nortia made a voluntary cash prepayment of €12.0 million on the outstanding intercompany loan.
+As of December 31, 2014, the aggregate amount of this loan was €31.4 million.

-At December 31, 2011 and 2012, and 2013 Nortia owed Cirsa, €4.8 million, €4.2 million and €3.6 million respectively, under certain promissory notes issued in connection with real estate transfers between Cirsa and Nortia.
+As of December 31, 2012, 2013, and 2014 Nortia owed Cirsa, $\$ 4.2 million, $\$ 3.6 million and $\$ 3.1 million respectively, under certain promissory notes issued in connection with real estate transfers between Cirsa and Nortia.
 This includes promissory notes issued in 2004 in connection with the sale of property comprising the Unidesa R&D Center to Nortia.

-As of December 31, 2013, a total of 32,003,250 of Cirsa's ordinary shares, or 26.04% of Cirsa's issued and outstanding ordinary shares, are subject to pledges to secure certain obligations of Nortia under bank debt.
+As of December 31, 2014, a total of 32,003,250 of Cirsa's ordinary shares, or 26.04% of Cirsa's issued and outstanding ordinary shares, are subject to pledges to secure certain obligations of Nortia under bank debt.